Slaters became one of the largest catering companies in the world.

 Part I, about the early history of J Lyons, can be foundhere.

 Lyons Pure Ground Coffee was the highest selling coffee in Britain in 1953.
 Lyons launched its standard market teabag brand, Quick Brew, in 1955.

-By 1956 a Big Four held 70 percent of the British tea market.
+A “Big Four” held 70 percent of the British tea market by 1956.
 Lyons held second place behind Brooke Bond.

-In 1963 Lyons acquired Eldorado of Liverpool, the fourth largest ice cream manufacturer in Britain, and rebranded its ice cream business as Lyons Maid.
+Lyons acquired Eldorado of Liverpool, the fourth largest ice cream manufacturer in Britain, in 1963, and rebranded its ice cream business as Lyons Maid.
 The takeover took its share of the ice cream market to 34 percent, and Lyons was the second largest ice cream manufacturer in Britain (after Wall’s) throughout much of the twentieth century.
 The FAB ice lolly was introduced in 1967.
 The Greenford ice cream factory was the second largest in the world by 1973.

 The computer division required extensive capitalisation, so it was sold to English Electric in 1964.